maddevsio/mad-location-manager/lib/visualizator/README.md

 ## How to build

-This is a CMake base project.
-To build use following command (or see .nvim.lua file):
+This is a CMake-based project.
+To build use the following command (or see .nvim.lua file):

 ```
 cmake -B build